diptiaswath/nlpStarterWHumorDetection/README.md

 ## **Objective**

-This mini-project aims to evaluate the effectiveness of different text preprocessing and vectorization techniques in conjunction with three classification models—Naïve Bayes, Logistic Regression, and Decision Trees—for the task of humor classification in text.
+This mini-project aims to evaluate the effectiveness of different text preprocessing and vectorization techniques in conjunction with three classification models—Naïve Bayes, Logistic Regression, and Decision Trees— for classifying humor in text.
 Using the [ColBERT dataset from Kaggle](https://www.kaggle.com/datasets/deepcontractor/200k-short-texts-for-humor-detection), this project will explore various approaches with text pre-processing and feature extraction with classification models, serving as an introductory exploration into the rich field of Natural Language Processing (NLP).

 ## **Goal**